 Non-California Community College Courses on IGETC

 Appropriate non-CCC general education courses in the humanities, mathematics, social sciences, and natural sciences that are completed at United States regionally accredited institutions should be routinely included in IGETC.
 For example, California Community Colleges should not hesitate to include such traditional introductory general education courses as Psychology, Sociology, Economics, Political Science, Biology, or Chemistry that have been completed at non-CCC colleges.
 Care should be taken to review course outlines for content, prerequisites, texts, units, and IGETC Area Standards (See Section 10.0 for Standards).
-Particular care should be taken when evaluating non-CCC courses to fulfill IGETC Area 1B, Critical Thinking and Composition.
-Few non-CCC colleges offer a second semester course that combines Critical Thinking and English Composition.
+Particular care should be taken when evaluating non-CCC courses to fulfill either (i) IGETC Area 1B, Critical Thinking and Composition – Few non-CCC colleges offer a second semester course that combines Critical Thinking and English Composition or (ii) IGETC AREA 7, Ethnic Studies – There are narrow constraints on course eligibility and required competencies that are unlikely to be met by any one course not specifically targeted to the requirements.

 Guidelines to determine if a course is appropriate in this area can be found in Section 10.1.2b.